ioBroker-Bot/ioBroker.flexcharts/README.md

 This adapter uses a different approach.
 It brings the complete feature set of [Apache ECharts](https://echarts.apache.org/en/index.html) to ioBroker.
 Take a look the [demo charts](https://echarts.apache.org/examples/en/index.html).

+Remark: Adapter was not tested on MacOS, yet.

 **There is no UI to configure any chart.** You have to define the chart yourself, the adapter takes care about visualization.
 You have to provide definition and content of the chart by providing the content as a json-object - in eCharts examples it corresponds to the content of variable `option`.
 Here's an example to make it clear.
 To create a stacked chart you store it's definition in an ioBroker state (json format):

 ```